Leviathan121005/University-Programming-Portfolio/README.md

 Controls:

-## 3. Terminal Chat Room
+## 3. Terminal Chatroom

 Language: Java

-Description:
+Description: A local server and client terminal chatroom with named users, simple search, and message history.

 How to run:
 - Open this repository in a codespace.